scoconno/scoconno.github.io/Teaching/Time/Assignments/Short2.md

 + Write in very simple English prose.
 + Use vivid examples.
-+ This essay covers material from the first few pages in ch.2 of the textbook, 'Travels in Four Dimensions'.
++ This essay covers material in pp.73-76 in 'Travels in Four Dimensions'.
-+ We will not have discussed ch.2 in class before you complete the assignment.
++ We will not have discussed these pages before you complete the assignment.
 This is by design.
-The chapter is very short.
-Reading it carefully will suffice for completing the assignment.
+Read only the allocated pages.
+While they are difficulty, reading it carefully will suffice for completing the assignment.
 + Write 250-500 words.
 No more.
 No less.
 + Submit your responses by Mon. @ 1pm.